yaz62/mysite/content/posts/prove-meridians-are-geodesics/index.md

 draft = false
 tags = ["differential geometry", "meridian", "geodesic", "covariant parallel", "chatgpt", "claude"]
 +++
+**TL;DR:**

+- Tried to prove that meridians on a surface of revolution are always geodesics, but calculations suggested otherwise unless a certain condition was met.
+- Consulted ChatGPT and Claude; both initially gave confusing or circular reasoning, but Claude provided a clue which led me to the answer
+- The key insight: the geodesic equation requires the curve to be parametrized with constant speed (affine parametrization).
+- Parallel transport preserves the length of the tangent vector, so the tangent must have constant speed along a geodesic.
+- The experience highlighted the importance of understanding the role of parametrization in the definition of geodesics.

 I've learned bits of differential geometry over the years, and I always use Theodore Shifrin's notes, *Differential Geometry: A First Course in Curves and Surfaces*, as my textbook.
 Recently, I decided to